America's unemployment rate could hit 20%. But there's light at the end of the tunnel - Local News 8

 May, or perhaps June, will be the worst of the labor market crisis, before the unemployment rate rapidly declines in the second half of the year, economists at Goldman Sachs predict.
 The exact timing, however, comes down to how many people will return to work — and how quickly.

 Weekly jobless claims have been pointing in the same direction.
-First-time jobless claims have declined for nine weeks in a row after peaking at a revised 6.9 million in late March.
-Last week, the number of people who filed for unemployment benefits at least two weeks in a row declined for the first time since the crisis began.
+First-time jobless claims have declined for ten weeks in a row after peaking at a revised 6.9 million in late March.
+Last week’s report from the Department of Labor showed the number of people who filed for unemployment benefits at least two weeks in a row declined for the first time since the crisis began.
 That has given economists cautious optimism that some people are slowly returning to work as states across the country are reopening.

-That trend is expected to continue in this week’s report, scheduled for Thursday morning.
-Another 1.8 million first-time claims and 20.1 million continued claims are expected.
+However, the trend didn’t hold in Thursday’s report.
+Continuing claims stood at 21.5 million, slightly up from the prior week and more than expected.
+The data suggests that the labor market recovery will be slow.

+On Wednesday, the ADP national employment report showed 2.8 million private-sector jobs were lost in May, far less than the 9 million economists had expected.
+Even though the ADP and BLS reports aren’t directly linked, the better-than-predicted data shored up more optimism that the worst might be behind us.

-Still, one in four American workers — more than 40 million people in total — has now filed for first time unemployment benefits during this crisis and last week’s 2.1 million new claims were still 10 times higher than before the pandemic.
+Still, more than one in four American workers — nearly 43 million people in total — has now filed for first time unemployment benefits during this crisis and this week’s 1.8 million new claims were still nearly 10 times higher than before the pandemic.
 The economic pain is far from over.

 Rehiring is hard to do